Mate444/FoodRecipes/README.md

 # FoodRecipes
-Single Application Made by me!
+Single Page Application Made by me!

 - 🍔 Here you can search food recipes according to your taste!
 - 🍴 Also, you can create your own recipes!